Thursday, January 1, 2026

 The track "Let Me Stay" is especially good.

 Hendrix was working at his own pace, and things were only marginally better on the compositional front than they had been in October.
-They played more of their live repetoir in the studio (Many of these versions will appear on a forthcoming 'live in the studio' album), as well as recording more demos and jams, gradually working out new material.
-Very few groups could afford to develop their songs in the studio in this way, but if anyone could, it was Hendrix.
-Many of the tracks on the First Rays Of The New Rising Sun album which I assembled can be traced back to this time, for example "Night Bird Flying."
-The version of "Star-Spangled Banner" on that album was recorded the month prior, too, just not with the Experience.
-They even recorded a Noel Redding-penned instrumental called "Noel's Tune."
+They played more of their live repetoir in the studio (many of these versions will appear on a forthcoming 'live in the studio' album), as well as recording more demos and jams, gradually working out new material.
+Very few groups could financially afford to develop their songs in the in this way, but if anyone could, it was Hendrix.
+The half-germinated ideas for many later songs of his can be traced back to this time, such as "Night Bird Flying," and they also recorded a Noel Redding-penned instrumental called "Noel's Tune."
 Not a scrap of any of this was released while he was alive.
-By early April, despite the rising tensions, the Experience put to tape a smattering of excellent tracks, many of which made it onto Hear My Train A-Comin': the proto-metal "Midnight" (and its sibling "Trash Man" from my War Heroes album), the electrifying "Hear My Train A-Comin'" (along with a strong alternate take), and...
+By early April, however, despite the rising tensions, the Experience put to tape a smattering of excellent tracks, many of which made it onto Hear My Train A-Comin': the proto-metal "Midnight" (and its sibling "Trash Man" from my War Heroes album), and the electrifying "Hear My Train A-Comin'" (along with a strong alternate take).
+All in all, the studio half of this here album is built out of the best of the Experience recordings from October to mid-April, as well as a leftover from the Electric Ladyland sessions to flesh it out ("Tax Free").

 An alternate Electric Ladyland cover made by Jimi's American label Reprise.